RaulprTech/RaulprTech/README.md

 # Hi 👋

 ## I'm Raul Pacheco.
-I'm frontend developer and I like to participate in interesting projects
+I'm developer and Electronic Engineer.
+I like to participate in interesting projects

 ## 🚀 I'm very good at creating interfaces with javascript and react